v-exec/full_body/README.md

 ## Options

-When creating your text file, a few options exist to cater the experience of _full\_body_ to your needs.
-All of these options can be omitted from the text file, the default value is assumed.

-`circuit`, by default `false`, is an option which allows you to perform your sets in a randomized order.
+When creating your text file, you can include `circuit` (`false` by default), which allows you to perform your sets in a randomized order.
 If set to `true`, then an exercise with multiple sets will have those sets appear at random points in the sequence.
 If set to `false`, then an exercise with multiple sets will have all of its sets done in order.

-`timer`, by default `true`, is a flag denoting you'd like to time your exercises.
-If set to `true`, a timer will appear during each movement, and in the end, a summary of your times will be shown.
-If set to `false`, no timer will appear, and results will not be tracked.

 ## Formatting